ERC-BPGC/handbook/docs/automation/ros.md

 **ROS Package:** ​ All the codes and software in ROS is organised in the form of packages.
 A package may contain ROS Nodes, libraries used in those codes, message and service definitions and all the dependencies.
 Follow ​[this](http://wiki.ros.org/ROS/Tutorials/CreatingPackage)​ tutorial to know how to create a ROS package.
 (Note: Follow the ‘catkin’ way instead of ‘rosbuild’).
 After creating the package you’ll see two files ​CMakeLists.txt and package.xml.
 We’ll be using (editing) these files many times as we proceed to work with ROS.
 Apart from these files there is a directory “src”.
 This is the place where the code for ROS nodes of the package lives (as mentioned before, nodes are nothing but programs that perform specific tasks).
 Once you have created your ROS package you have to build it so that you can use it.
 Follow ​[this](http://wiki.ros.org/ROS/Tutorials/BuildingPackages)​ tutorial to see how to build your package.

-<b>ROS Nodes and Packages:</b>​ A ​node is an executable file (could be python or C++) which performs a specific task and communicates with other nodes through ​ topics. ​Two main
-ways this is done is through publisher-subscriber relationship or services.
+**ROS Nodes and Packages:** A ​node is an executable file (could be python or C++) which performs a specific task and communicates with other nodes through ​ topics. ​Two main ways this is done is through publisher-subscriber relationship or services.
 All of the programming involved in creating a ROS based project is done while writing these nodes.

 Topics are​ the channels over which the messages of different kinds are transmitted between nodes, read ​[this](http://wiki.ros.org/Topics)​ wiki to know more.
 ROS messages have to be specially defined for each user defined topic.
 Apart from the standard message types that come with ROS like ​string, int32, etc. you can also define your custom message types in ROS for custom uses.
 Refer to parts 2 and 3 [this](http://wiki.ros.org/ROS/Tutorials/CreatingMsgAndSrv)​ tutorial to see how you can define and use a custom message type.